Zebradil/cloudflare-dynamic-dns/README.md

 # Dynamic DNS client for Cloudflare

-A small tool for updating the IPv6 address at Cloudflare DNS with the currently detected address of the specified network interface.
+A CLI tool for updating A/AAAA record at Cloudflare DNS with the currently detected address of the specified network interface.

 ## Features

+- Supports:
-- Intellegent IPv6 address selection
+  - IPv4 and IPv6
-- Support for multiple domains
+  - Multiple domains with the same address
+  - Multiple hosts in the same domain
+- Tries to be smart about selecting the address to use
-- Systemd service and timer files for automation
+- Includes systemd service and timer files for automation
-- Can be run as a Docker containern
+- Can be run in a Docker container
 - Configuration via command line arguments, config file or environment variables
-- Support for multiple hosts in the same domain (experimental)

 ## Usage